Norfolk is one of the largest Navy, or even military cities in the world.

-Norfolk is one of the largest Navy, or even military cities in the world.
 There are 4 different naval installations in the area as well as some Army and Marine.
 Needless to say most sailors don't get around to every d'urn base in the area, and I am no exception to that rule.
 The USS PORTER (DDG 78) was home ported out of Norfolk Naval Air Station (NAS for short).
 NAS is the base where I spent most of my time while I was here in Norfolk.
 Upon my return my C-school was going to be located out at Dam Neck Annex.
 This base is so small, it rivals Bremerton base (Not counting the ship yard).
 IT IS SMALL!
 And even with the navigational advances that we have at our fingertips it still took us almost two hours to find the stupid thing.
 Once there it wasn't too difficult to get around but it sure is a far cry from our place.
 We lived in a cute little 2 bedroom house in Norfolk about 10 min from Norfolk NAS, and now its a cute little two bedroom thats 35 min plus traffic from Dam Neck out in Virginia Beach.
 I guess commuting was inevitable.
 I have managed to avoid it for a good many years.
+So school kicked off with a bang on the 11th of January.
+Its a tipically formatted binge and purge learning environment.
+Choke down a 12 chapter book in 1 week and regurgitate it for the test; choke, gag, repeat.
+The course is 7 weeks long so needless to say its going to be a bumpy ride.

 No comments: